The form builder addon allows you to fully customize the fields that appear on the Registration and Edit Profile Form/Page of your membership site.

 Step 4) Save the Form

 Hit the “Save Form” button after you are done customizing the form fields.
+This can be found in the bottom right hand corner of the page.

 Step 5) Viewing the Custom Form on the Registration Page